 How do people prevent hair loss?

-Hair-loss prevention involves several factors depending on the underlying cause.
-Good hair hygiene with regular shampooing is a basic step, but is probably of little benefit.
+Hair-loss prevention depends on the underlying cause.
+Good hair hygiene with regular shampooing is a basic step but is probably of little benefit.
 Good nutrition, especially adequate levels of iron and vitamin B, is helpful.
 Treatment of underlying medical conditions like thyroid disease, anemia, and hormonal imbalances may useful in prevention.